open2b/scriggo-site/site/templates/types.md

 ```
 <pre class="result">a e c</pre>

-To access to the last element of a slice `s` you can write `s[len(s)-1]`.
+To access the last element of a slice `s` you can write `s[len(s)-1]`.

-Accessing a nil slice or accessing a index that does not exist is an error.
+Accessing a nil slice or accessing an index that does not exist is an error.

 ### Iterate over the elements of a slice

-To iterate over the elements of an slice use the _for_ statement.
+To iterate over the elements of a slice use the _for_ statement.
 For example:

 ```scriggo
 {% var greetings = []string{"Hello", "Ciao", "你好"} %}